patters-match/prism2-flashing/README.md

 ### Tooling Choice
 - The `prism2_srec` tool is unable to recover a bricked card since it needs a driver instance to communicate with.
-- There is a suggestion that the [`prism2dl` binary](https://junsun.net/linux/intersil-prism/prism2dl) can recover firmware, but I was unable to get it to detect PCMCIA devices at all.
+- There is a suggestion that the `prism2dl` [binary](https://junsun.net/linux/intersil-prism/prism2dl) can recover firmware, but I was unable to get it to detect PCMCIA devices at all.
 - As a last resort I switched my attention to the DOS [ILHOPFW.EXE](https://junsun.net/linux/intersil-prism/dos-resurrection/) flash tool.

 ### Boot Floppy generation
 It turns out that many bootable floppy images are malformed, and have hard disk partition table boot sectors rather than floppy disk ones.
-Modern firmwares are tolerant of this, but vintage hardware is more picky.
+Modern BIOSes are tolerant of this, but vintage hardware is more picky.
 I had been concerned my laptop's floppy drive might be dead, but it turned out to be fine once I used [this FreeDOS bootable image](https://web.archive.org/web/20080614011528/http://home.eunet.cz/jt/wifi/floppy_flash.img) which I was able to transfer to Puppy Linux using its FTP client.
 Since I have no other usable floppy drive I wrote the floppy directly on the laptop from Puppy Linux using:
 ```
 dd if=floppy_flash.img of=/dev/fd0 bs=512
 sync